aimms/how-to/Articles/333/333-evolving-webui.rst

         }
     }

-Next we open the identifier attributes of the identifiers in the table, and filter by specifying the use of ``i_ve``:
+Next, we open the identifier attributes of the identifiers in the table, and filter by specifying the use of ``i_ve``:

 .. image:: images/Aimms465Filter.png
     :align: center